02 January 2014

 • Self vs 100-Soul

-After I wrote this, 3E engaged a similar idea … and took it further!
-There are ten base stats, in opposed pairs linked to each stress.
-As one is changed by encounters with Violence, say, one’s Struggle stat increases … while one’s Connect stat decreases, which creates a breakdown spiral because one uses Connect to protect against Isolation shock.
+After I originally wrote this post, 3E engaged a similar idea and took it much further!
+In UA 3E, characters have ten base stats in opposed pairs linked to each stress.
+As one is changed by encounters with Violence, say, one’s Struggle stat used for fighting improves while one’s Connect stat decreases.
+This can feed a breakdown spiral: one uses Connect to protect against Isolation shock, so even hardening to a shock creates vulnerabilities.

 Over on Twitter, Dragon Cobolt has an incisive comment about how this produces an ethical dimension which contrasts with other games.